andreszlima/transit-efficiency-analysis/README.md

 3. **Peak Hour Analysis:** Identification of the busiest hours for the Sudbury bus transit system.

 ## Data Source
 The data used in this project is sourced from the [Sudbury's open data Portal](http://sudbury.tmix.se/).
-This dataset provides detailed route and schedule information for all surface route operations.
-Data is downloaded, cleaned, and stored using a Python script (`extractor.py`), which is run on a regular basis to collect the most recent data.
+This dataset provides detailed route and schedule information for all surface route operations, contained within General Transit Feed Specification (GTFS) files.
+GTFS data is split into two categories: historical and real-time data.

+Historical data, which is stored in `gtfs_data` table, provides general information about transit agencies, routes, stops, and scheduled service.
+Real-time data, on the other hand, is stored in `trip_updates` table and provides live updates about the actual position of buses and their predicted arrival times.
+By comparing scheduled and actual arrival times, we aim to analyze the timeliness and efficiency of Sudbury's bus service.

 ## Tools and Technologies
 * Python for data gathering, data cleaning, and analysis.
 Key libraries used include Pandas for data manipulation, requests for data downloading, and SQLAlchemy for database connection.